 What are Some Recommended Passenger-Carrying solutions?

 There are several possible passenger-carrying solutions.
 Check out the Tern Passenger Guide to learn more about our recommended setups for your bike.

 When it comes to transporting the people you love the most, we want you to err on the side of caution—and that's why we do not recommend the following methods.

 1. Handlepost-Mounted Seats

-The Physis is a folding handlepost that makes the GSD and the HSD compact enough to fit inside a car or stored in small spaces.
+The Physis is a folding handlepost that makes bikes like the GSD and the HSD compact enough to fit inside a car or stored in small spaces.
 A handlepost-mounted seat substantially changes the amount and direction of the force on the handlepost.
 It also negatively impacts steering dynamics.
 This method has never been tested and should be avoided.